This post may contain affiliate links. Please read my privacy policy.

 - 3 dashes white pepper

-- 1 green onion (trimmed and cut into small rounds)
+- 1 green onion, trimmed and cut into small rounds, for garnishing

 Instructions

-- Place a piece of the wrapper on your palm and spoon about 1 tablespoon filling onto the wrapper.
+- Place a wrapper on your palm and spoon about 1 tablespoon of filling onto it.
 Do not overfill.
-Dip your index finger into a small bowl of water and circle around the outer edges of the dumpling wrapper.
+Dip your index finger into a small bowl of water and run it around the outer edges of the wrapper.

-- Fold the dumpling over and finish by pressing the edges with your thumb and index finger to ensure that the dumpling is sealed tightly and there is no leakage.
-Repeat for the remaining wrappers and filling.
-Place the dumplings on a floured surface or baking sheet.
-Cover them with a damp kitchen towel to prevent drying.
+- Fold the dumpling over and press the edges with your thumb and index finger to ensure it’s sealed tightly and there’s no leakage.
+Repeat with the remaining wrappers and filling.
+Place the dumplings on a floured surface or baking sheet and cover them with a damp kitchen towel to prevent drying.

 Notes